 Absolicon’s solar collectors can be installed to reduce fuel consumption by replacing the fuel with solar energy.
 Many industrial processes are designed to be run with steam and Absolicon offer solutions that reduce energy costs with easy integration and only minor changes to the existing systems.

 Easy to integrate

-The solar central is the brain, the unit that converts the heat from the Absolicon solar collectors to different outputs that fits the specific industrial need.
-This video is a brief explanation of the liquid heat manager, steam manager, super steam manager and the air heat manager.
+The solar central is the brain, the unit that converts the heat from the Absolicon solar collectors to different outputs that fit the specific industrial need.
+This video is a brief explanation of the liquid heat manager, steam manager, super steam manager, and the air heat manager.